-- 1865 William Frederick Mylrea was born to William Mylrea and Mary Mylrea in Andreas, Isle of Man; he was known as Wilfred.
-Baptised 25th June, 1865.
-His father, William, was a blacksmith. - 1868 Wilfred's future wife, Ada Alice Shimmin, was born to Evan Shimmin and Jane Radcliffe in Douglas, Braddan, Isle of Man; Evan and Jane had married 2nd June, 1849 in Braddan and Ada was one of several children (and probably the youngest, given the nearly 20 years since Evan and Jane married).
-She was baptised 9th August 1868, St George, Douglas.
-Her father Evan was a roper. - 1890 Ada - 1894 Wilfred migrated to South Africa (?).
-If indeed he was the passenger aboard the vessel, Scot, sailing from Southampton to Cape (Town?), then he was recorded as a sculptor. - 1895 Wilfred and Ada Alice Shimmin were married in the Weslyan Church, Musgrave Road, Durban on the 11th May 1895 - Wilfred gave his occupation as "Book-keeper", and he was domiciled in Durban.
-He was 30 years of age. - Ada gave her address as Douglas although she had actually been in South Africa for a period in the 1890s, working as a Wesleyan missionary.
+- William Frederick Mylrea was born to William Mylrea and Mary Mylrea in Andreas, Isle of Man; he was known as Wilfred.
+Baptised 25th June, 186553.
+His father, William, was a blacksmith. - Wilfred's future wife, Ada Alice Shimmin, was born to Evan Shimmin and Jane Radcliffe in Douglas, Braddan, Isle of Man; Evan and Jane had married 2nd June, 1849 in Braddan54 and Ada was one of several children (and probably the youngest, given the nearly 20 years since Evan and Jane married).
+She was baptised 9th August 1868, St George, Douglas55.
+Her father Evan was a roper. - Wilfred migrated to South Africa (?).
+If indeed he was the passenger aboard the vessel, Scot, sailing from Southampton to Cape (Town?), then he was recorded as a sculptor.
+The story told by his family is that he intended sailing further afield, perhaps to Australia, when he disembarked in South Africa because he was fed up with sea travel. - Wilfred and Ada Alice Shimmin were married in the Weslyan Church, Musgrave Road, Durban on the 11th May 189557 - Wilfred gave his occupation as "Bookkeeper", and he was domiciled in Durban.
+He was 30 years of age. - Ada gave her address as Douglas although she had been in South Africa for a period in the 1890s, working as a Wesleyan missionary.
 She must have returned home to the Isle of Man, maybe met Wilfred there, and maybe it was her experiences in South Africa that encouraged Wilfred to try his luck in South Africa.
 Ada followed and they were married.
 She was 27 years of age when they married.